 You Need the Power of Habits

-It’s easy to get burned out when you’re working toward new goals.
+It’s easy to feel burned out when you’re working toward new goals.
 Starting out, your excitement will be enough to motivate you.
 But that initial enthusiasm will gradually wane and you’ll have trouble sticking with your new routine.

 So how do you avoid losing steam?